mearns/isomorphic-page-renderer/README.md

     connection.

     This is an async-safe function, so it can return synchronously or return a thenable if there are any actions that we need to wait for.
-The Promise returned by the `clientMain` method won't settle until the returned thenable settles.
+The fulfillment value will be ignored, but the Promise returned by the `clientMain` method won't settle until the returned thenable settles.